helenclx/leilukin-site/src/shrines/cassettebeasts/articles/sunny-minor-role.md

 Therefore, the idea of making Sunny a partner character means having a partner locked behind another partner's questline that already took up a huge chunk of the game to complete.
 Making Sunny a partner in the base game would make it feel like you only have little time to spend with Sunny before facing the final boss of the game.

 I believed that if Sunny were to become a partner character, making her unlocked as a partner in the post-game would be better than doing so in the base game.
-Fortunately, this appears to be Bytten Studio's approach for making Sunny a partner character in the "Sunshine Update", as revealed in [their Steam post announcing the content update](https://store.steampowered.com/news/app/1321440/view/543351239572719532):
+Fortunately, this is Bytten Studio's approach for making Sunny a partner character in the "Sunshine Update", as revealed in [their Steam post announcing the content update](https://store.steampowered.com/news/app/1321440/view/543351239572719532):

 > Sunny's quest will be available to those who have finished the base game's story

+When version 1.8, the "Sunshine Update" went live on April 7, it turned out that Sunny's partner quest, in which Sunny is unlocked as a partner, becomes available only after the final boss of the main story has been defeated.

 Another reason I would prefer Sunny, or any possible future new partners, to be unlocked as partners in the post-game is that I believe the base game having six partner characters are enough.

 Learning that Sunny was a late addition to the game during the game's development only cemented my feelings that I was fine with Sunny having little screen time in the game.
 To be honest, if I were the developers, I would not expect a minor NPC I added to my game only at the last minute to become this popular with the players either.

-With all that being said, I am looking forward to recruiting Sunny as a partner and exploring her story more in the "Sunshine Update".
+With all that being said, I was looking forward to recruiting Sunny as a partner and exploring her story more in the "Sunshine Update" as soon as the announcement trailer was revealed.
 Partner characters are a major appeal of {% cite "Cassette Beasts" %} to me, so I welcome more content updates involving partner characters.
+Shortly after the "Sunshine Update" went live, I played the game, unlocked Sunny as a partner, completed her partner quest, and enjoyed how Sunny's story got expanded.